 In 1994, 2874 computerized fields and 2039 Goldmann visual fields were obtained, continuing the shift towards automation and computerization.
 In addition, 77 tonograms were performed.

 Currently, in addition to Mr. Tortorelli, the glaucoma technical staff consists of 4 full-time and 2 part-time persons.

 The tissue culture laboratory continues to be productive under the direction of Professor Dan Ning Hu, Director of the Tissue Culture Laboratory.
 Isolation of cell lines which produce exfoliation material remains a high priority.

 Other glaucoma-related work involved tissue fibroblast proliferation, response to antifibrosis agents, retinal ganglion cell culture.

 Clinical human studies and basic science studies using cadaver and chick eyes using ultrasound biomicroscopy have made the Ocular Imaging Center at New York Eye and Ear Infirmary the international leader in this emerging technology.

 Key projects have involved the pathophysiology and treatment of pigment dispersion syndrome, malignant glaucoma, angle-closure glaucoma, surgical complications, ciliary body architecture, and uveitis.

-In 1994, the Infirmary received a prototype device for optical coherence tomography.
+In 1994, NYEE received a prototype device for optical coherence tomography.
 This research tool provides imaging of the retina and nerve fiber layer at a resolution approaching 17 microns.